CosmicCatnap/openresource/frontend/README.md

-# OpenResource web interface
+# OpenResource Frontend

-web application frontend for openresource using nextjs and tailwind css
+The OpenResource frontend is a nextjs app